strack147/Online-Store/README.md

-This project is a simulation of an online store, containing multiple electronic products such as printers, TVs and more.
+This project is a simulation of an web based online store implemented on Java.
+It containins multiple electronic products such as printers, TVs and more.